 - ETFs are often seen as a safer choice for investments, especially if you are a newcomer.

 One rather common way of investing in a commodity is through stocks.
-Due to cocoas market popularity, there are a variety of companies for you to choose from, and if you are interested in investing in cocoa there are a number of advisors and brokers to guide you through the process.
+Due to cocoa’s market popularity, there are a variety of companies for you to choose from.
+Some of the most recognizable names include:

 - An accessible and conventional way of entering the market.